Ev1lT1g3r/rail-freight-route-mapping/README.md

 1. **Navigate to Submissions**: Click "New Submission" from the main page
 2. **Step 1 - Route Selection**:
-   - Select origin and destination terminals
+   - Select origin and destination freight yards (search from 90+ available yards)
    - Configure route preferences (distance, operator, curves, transfers)
    - Click "Find Routes" to calculate top 3 routes
-   - Select a route from the results
+   - Select a route from the results (all routes displayed simultaneously on map)
 3. **Step 2 - Freight Specification**:
    - Enter freight description
    - Specify dimensions (length, width, height in feet)